 Assert: envRec does not already have a binding for N.

-Create a mutable binding in envRec for N and set its bound value to undefined.
+Create a mutable binding in envRec for N and and record that it is uninitialised.
 If D is true record that the newly created binding may be deleted by a subsequent DeleteBinding call.

 10.2.1.1.3 SetMutableBinding (N,V,S)